Advisory Committee on Aging

 Emily Fuerste Swanson

-Emily is deeply engaged in her community driven by a belief that arts and culture are powerful tools for building trust, inspiring empathy, and fostering progress.
-With over 40 years in executive roles in health and human services, she brings deep experience to her work.
-She volunteers in rural anti-racism efforts and community arts projects, partnering with groups like Springboard for the Arts.
-As proprietor of Oldenburg House, Emily blends a strong sense of place with the ability to hold space for both grief and gratitude.
-She is a resourceful, empowered advocate for community-led change.
+Emily believes arts and culture are powerful tools for building trust, inspiring empathy, and fostering progress.
+With more than 40 years in executive leadership roles in health and human services, she brings extensive experience to her community work.
+She volunteers in rural community development projects that center equity, arts and culture, partnering with organizations such as the Blandin Foundation, Arrowhead Regional Arts Council, UMN Extension, SWCD, and Springboard for the Arts, Emily combines a strong sense of place with the capacity to hold space for both grief and gratitude, serving as a resourceful advocate for community-led change.

 PHILIP DUKET